Lindenmeier site: Paleo-Indian period

 While bison were the mainstay of the hunter's diet, an ancient camel bone was found near a bison kill site.
 Being limited to one bone, it was likely carried from another area and did not necessarily indicate that the Folsom people hunted camel at Lindenmeier or at other sites.

 Post-Folsom periods

-The site has yielded evidence of occupation of the Lindenmeier site area over 13,000 years.
+The site has yielded evidence of occupation of the Lindenmeier Site area over 13,000 years.
 While most of the artifacts were from the Folsom tradition, there are also artifacts gathered from post Folsom periods.
-Yuma points were also found on the site, were likely from a period a little later than the Folsom artifacts.
-Unfluted points were found on the Lindenmeier site from the Archaic and Late pre-historic periods and evidence of a late prehistoric kill site.
+Yuma points, also found on the site, were likely from a period a little later than the Folsom artifacts.
+Unfluted points were found on the Lindenmeier Site from the Archaic and Late pre-historic periods and evidence of a late prehistoric kill site.
 The limited number of artifacts from this and other post-Folsom periods seem to indicate that the later people were more transitory than the people of the Folsom tradition or that there were limited resources in later years.